Manuelaio/sv_benchmark/truset/README.md

 ```

-The difference between raw file and merged file was resumed in following table
+The difference between raw file and merged file is resumed in following table